rap-lab-org/public_refuelastar/README.md

     * `make fast`: compile the project using `-DCMAKE_BUILD_TYPE=release` flag
     * `make dev`: compile the project using `-DCMAKE_BUILD_TYPE=debug` flag

+**Notice:** For user who haven't installed `Gurobi C++`, the build process will report a compilation error.
+    Users can simply ignore this error, as the other executables (`dp,run_refill`) can still be successfully compiled.

 ### Command-Line Interface (CLI)

 * Run example via command-line interface (CLI)